varbench/methods/programs/mVMC_RBM/README.md

 # mVMC

-Copied from https://github.com/issp-center-dev/mVMC , modified to implement RBM
+Version 1.1.0 copied from https://github.com/issp-center-dev/mVMC, modified with Restricted Boltzmann machine (RBM) as developed and implemented by Kota Ido and Takahiro Misawa.

 A numerical solver package for a wide range of quantum lattice models based on many-variable Variational Monte Carlo method

 ### What is mVMC ?

 mVMC (many-variable Variational Monte Carlo method) is a software for performing the highly-accurate